Residenza Tertianum, Chiasso

 Martina Residence, Riva San Vitale

 Elegant.
-Welcoming.
+Cosy.
 Warm.
 Comfortable.
-Well served.
-These are the qualities that everyone wants for their home.
+Serviced.
+These are the qualities everyone wants for their home.

 In fact, it integrates absolutely autonomous and personal apartments with the possibility of having all the services of care, assistance, prevention and socialization.